GVLevesque/gvlevesque.github.io/_projects/2_project.md

 ---

 <div style="text-align: justify;">
-<b><i>Structures of Latency</i> is the dissertation I currently am working on at McGill University, under the joint supervision of Barry Eidlin and Axel van den Berg.
+<b><i>Structures of Latency</i> is the dissertation I wrote during my time at McGill University, under the joint supervision of Barry Eidlin and Axel van den Berg.
 Here is an overview of the project.</b>
 </div>

 <hr>